Econo Lodge The Springs

 Arts & Museums

 What started as home for Francine and Sterling Clark's art collection in 1950 is now a full-scale institute featuring a museum, exhibitions and educational programs.
-Research and academic programs complement the white-columned facilities in the natural surroundings of the green-treed hill and dale of the Berkshires.
+The white-columned facilities are set in the lush natural surroundings of the green-treed hill and dale of the Berkshires.
 There is a fine collection of French Impressionist art as well as Renaissance and other 19th-century paintings.
 Admission is free from November through May.